Dispersal-induced instability in complex ecosystems: Methods

 {\bf Linear model.} We imagine that we find the ecosystem at an homogenenous equilibrium.
 Our model is concerned with the dynamics of small perturbations of the species abundances about this fixed point.
 The stability of the homogeneous fixed point is determined by whether or not these perturbations decay or increase with time.
 We write $u_i(x,t)$ and $v_j(x,t)$ for the perturbations of the prey and predator species abundances respectively at position $x$ and time $t$.
 These are the deviations away from the fixed point.
 There are $N_u$ prey species and $N_v$ predator species with $N = N_u + N_v$ species in total.
 We define the constants $\gamma_u = N_u/N$ and $\gamma_v = N_v/N$.~

 We assume that prey species diffuse at rate $D_u$ and predator species at rate $D_v$ in a spatially homogeneous environment.
-Similar to May \cite{may}, we also imagine that all species have negative self-interaction.
-This is a necessary condition for stability and reflects intra-species competition.
+Similar to May \cite{may}, we also imagine that all species in each group have equal and negative self-interaction.
+However, it is possible to relax the simplifying constraints of uniform self-interaction and diffusion coefficients (see Section 9 in the Supplemental Material and Ref. \cite{barabas2017}).
 The probability that a particular pair of species interact with one another is $C$.
 This parameter is known as the `connectance' \cite{may}.
-The effect of a change in the abundance of species $j$ on species $i$, where $j$ belongs to trophic level $\beta$ and $i$ belongs to $\alpha$, is $A^{\alpha \beta}_{ij}$ [$\alpha, \beta \in \{u,v\}$].
+The effect of a change in the abundance of species $j$ on species $i$, where $j$ belongs to trophic block $\beta$ and $i$ belongs to $\alpha$, is $A^{\alpha \beta}_{ij}$ [$\alpha, \beta \in \{u,v\}$].
 The linearised reaction-diffusion equations thus take the following form

 If species $i$ and $j$ are non-interacting, $A^{\alpha \beta}_{ij}=A^{\beta \alpha}_{ji}= 0$.
 If the two species interact, then $A^{\alpha\beta}_{ij}$ and $A^{\beta\alpha}_{ji}$ are drawn from a joint Gaussian distribution with means $\overline{ A^{\alpha \beta}_{ij}} = \mu_{\alpha \beta}$ and $\overline{A^{\beta \alpha}_{ji}} = \mu_{\beta\alpha}$.
 The elements in the random matrix have variance $\sigma^2$